 The CNC controller market, while highly competitive is also heavily concentrated among 3 companies.
 With nearly two-thirds of the market being captured by Bosch, Mitsubishi and Siemens, there is a definite sense of these companies as major players.
 Consequently, the demand side in this market is also very rigid.
 Suppliers are rarely switched over due to the investment in personnel training and the ability to move applications from one machine to the next.

-It is anticipated that the controller market for 5-axis CNC machine is projected to grow at the highest CAGR between 2017 and 2023.
+It is anticipated that the controller market for 5-axis CNC machining is projected to grow at the highest CAGR between 2017 and 2023.
 Other findings project 6-axis so there is no real consensus.
 Intense competition in the automotive sector is popularizing the concept of high-precision machines with as little labor input requirements/as much automation as possible.

 The data shows increasing interest in Poly Crystalline Diamond (PCD) tools and solid carbide tools over the course of the past few years.
 This change is due to the need for more durability, resistance to temperatures and fewer vibrations/clatter.
 There is also a trend towards smaller machines but also with more capabilities.
 This is in response to the need for less floor space consumption and the growth of factories and shops with diverse needs.